ethib137/ll/README.md

 ### One File Per Component

-In the same way that we should try to keep our JS logic modular by organizing it into components, we should do the same for the related styles:
+In the same way that we should try to keep our javascript logic modular by organizing it into components, we should do the same for the related styles:

 ```
 - Components/